NeoExtended/gym-gathering/README.md

 This means that in every step, each particle which is not blocked by a wall will move exactly one pixel.
 If two particles enter the same pixel they will merge and never split up again.

+#### Fuzzy particles
+In the *fuzzy* physics mode, particles behave similar to algorithmic particles, but introduce randomized errors to the particle control.
+At each step and for each particle there is a chance to move into a random direction and particles may ignore the given action.
+Particles which have previously merged will still stick together and not split up again.

 #### Physical particles
 In the *physical* mode, particles are accelerated and change their positions depending on their current speed.
-Particles also are affected by drag and we account for inter-particle collision if more than 3 particles enter the same pixel.
+Particles also are affected by drag, and we account for inter-particle collision if more than 3 particles enter the same pixel.
 Particles have a randomized weight and therefore may split up again, even if they previously entered the same pixel.

 ### Goal Positions
 Each maze comes with a fixed default goal position.
-Additionaly, goal positions can be set to random, which results in a new goal position after each episode.
+Additionally, goal positions can be set to random, which results in a new goal position after each episode.
 If you want to manually set a goal position, it can pass the coordinates of the goal using the `goal` parameter.

 ### Number of particles